 Still Open Questions

-The Eighth and Eleventh Circuits' decisions resolve the question for now only in their particular jurisdictions.
+The 8th and 11th Circuits' decisions resolve the question for now only in their particular jurisdictions.
 Moreover, they did not deal with every issue that could arise.

 As another illustration, it remains unclear whether or to what extent FLSA remedies would be available to such a worker who had suffered unlawful retaliation under that law.
 For instance, would it be proper to award lost wages for the work he or she would have done but for a retaliatory discharge?
 Even USDOL's enforcement policy (last revised in 2008) says that the agency "is still considering the effect of Hoffman Plastics [sic]" where retaliation is concerned.

-UPDATED 12 11 13: The employer has now asked the U.S. Supreme Court to review the Eighth Circuit's decision in Lucas v.
+UPDATED 12 11 13: The employer has now asked the U.S. Supreme Court to review the 8th Circuit's decision in Lucas v.
 Jerusalem Cafe, LLC.
-Management's petition argues among other things that the ruling was contrary to the Supreme Court's Hoffman Plastic decision, as is (management contends) USDOL's enforcement policy which the Eighth Circuit embraced.
+Management's petition argues among other things that the ruling was contrary to the Supreme Court's Hoffman Plastic decision, as is (management contends) USDOL's enforcement policy which the 8th Circuit embraced.